axelav/honkytonk.in/md/pages/library.md

 - John McPhee, _Annals of a Former World_
 - John McPhee, _Oranges_
 - John McPhee, _The Pine Barrens_
-- Karl Marx and Friedrich Engels, _The Communist Manifesto_
 - Michawl Löwy, _Ecosocialism_
 - Paul Clipper, _The Art of Trailriding_
 - Peter Frase, _Four Futures: Visions of the World After Capitalism_